PRAXXIS™

 PRAXXIS™ expands on that foundation in two specific ways.

 The first is separating building from reviewing.
 In most approaches, you build your materials and then test them with learners.
 PRAXXIS™ adds a distinct phase, eXamine, between building and testing.
 This is an internal quality review where you check whether what you built actually matches what you designed before anyone else sees it.
-It's the difference between handing a draft to an editor and proofreading it yourself first.
-Both matter, but they catch different things.
-The eXamine phase catches structural misalignments, missing practice activities, and objectives that drifted during production.
+It catches structural misalignments, missing practice activities, and objectives that drifted during production.
 Fixing those issues before learner testing means your pilot feedback is about whether the design works, not about problems you could have caught on your own.

 The second is designing for independent creators.
 Each phase is scoped for one person working with their own expertise.
 The decisions, tools, and outputs at each stage assume you're the subject matter expert and the instructional designer and the content producer.
 That's not a limitation.
 It's how most course creators actually work, and the methodology is built to make that process more systematic rather than more complicated.